iurisman/rust-dust/lib/README.md

 ```
 A couple of additional observations:

-* The type `fn(&char) -> bool` is the simplest form of a function pointer.
-Its size is known at compile time, so it
+* The type `fn(&char) -> bool` is the simplest form of a function pointer; its size is known at compile time, so it
   can be allocated on the stack.
-Only named functions have this type.
-In other words, only the name of a named function
+Only named functions have this type, but not closures.
+In other words, only the
-  can be passed to `Tokenizer::new_with_validator()`, but not a capturing closure.
+  name of a named function can be passed to `Tokenizer::new_with_validator()`, but not a closure.
 If we also want to pass a closure,
   that captures (moves or borrows) values from the environment, `validator`'s type must be boxed, requiring runtime
   allocation on the heap and dynamic dispatch, because the memory size of a closure depends on the types of captured
   values.